Alaska Board of Fisheries - Emergency Petitions

-KRSA- PWS Hatchery Emergency Petition #2 - May 16th 2018
+KRSA- PWS Hatchery Emergency Petition #2

 KRSA- PWS Hatchery Emergency Petition

-This petition is asking for the Board of Fish to consider the management options for fisheries supported by hatchery pink salmon in the Prince William Sound in response to amendments made to PWS hatchery management plans to increase pink salmon production.
+This petition asked for the Board of Fish to consider the management options for fisheries supported by hatchery pink salmon in the Prince William Sound in response to amendments made to PWS hatchery management plans to increase pink salmon production.
 This petition was reviewed at the May 14th meeting and there was no finding of emergency by a vote of 3-3.